Sherab Zangpo: Biography

 Born in 1963 to a nomadic family in Derge of Kham, Khenchen Sherab Zangpo received his Buddhist education at a very young age from several accomplished masters in the region.
 At age 13, he studied Buddhist chanting and rituals at Derge's Tashi Monastery under abbot Tulku Genning's tutelage.
-At 17 Khenchen received the instructions from Dzogchen master Khenpo Tsewang Jigme on the preliminary and main practices of Dzogchen.
+At 17 Khenchen received the instructions from Dzogchen master Khenpo Tsewang Jigme on the initial stage of and leading practices of Dzogchen.

 In 1984, at 21, Khenchen Sherab Zangpo received the full as well as novice ordination.
 In the same year, he went to Larung Buddhist Institute of Five Sciences and became a close student of Jigme Phunstok Rinpoche.
 Having received his khenpo degree in 1987, he followed Rinpoche's advice to teach at Larung.
 Since 1990 he has also been presiding over Larung's administrative affairs.

 During the Kalachakra ceremonial gathering held at Larung in 1986, Jigme Phuntsok Rinpoche prophesied that Khenchen Sherab Zangpo, together with his other three principal students, would become the lineage holders and spreaders of the Nyingma school.
 On a pilgrimage to Mount Wutai one year later, Khenchen Sherab Zangpo received the oral transmission of Dzogchen from Rinpoche.
 Khenchen had been with Rinpoche for 21 years until his death and has received his entire lineage.

-In 1994, Khenchen Sherab Zangpo set up Tashi Triling and subsequently its affiliated old people's house and hospital near his birthplace to aid the locals as well as to support the monastic education.
+In 1994, Khenchen Sherab Zangpo set up Tashi Triling and, subsequently, its affiliated old people's house and hospital near his birthplace to aid the locals and support monastic education.

-Apart from his Dharma activities in the Tibetan region, Khenchen Sherab Zangpo teaches Buddhist Dharma, guides group practices and promotes animal life-release practice in both China's Han region as well as overseas.
+from his Dharma activities in the Tibetan region, Khenchen Sherab Zangpo teaches Buddhist Dharma, guides group practices and promotes animal life-release practice in both China's Han region as well as overseas.